 7. Use anti-frizz products

-Also, some anti-frizz balms are excellent for dry ends and hairlines.
+For example, anti-frizz balms are excellent for dry ends and hairlines.

-Plus, you can smooth your flyaways with dry oils that give you a shiny look without weighing your curls down.
+You can smooth your flyaways with dry oils that give you a shiny look without weighing your curls down.

 If your go-to look is defined curls, use gels and mousses to keep your curls in place.